hexbatch/apple-core/core-docs/step-4-actions/servers.md

 The non-local elements, which can include the set definition element, are sourced from their servers, and all have to succeed, before the set is added
 So this is a remote tree when done here.

+# Registration of servers
+a server connects to this instance to register itself, this is talked more about in the server api.
+Before a server is approved, the newly created server user has an event is_server_allowed run on it to decide to automaticaly deny it or approve it this event is called

-# Each server is a user here
+## Each server is a user here
 Inherits from the server element type, this inherits from the user element type, that inherits from the base type

-# The User table username can have conflicts
+## The User table username can have conflicts
 Same username on different servers?
 The new username prefixes the server's name to his username

 # Server Data we keep